JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 followed the Colonel’s Diamond to England?
-Question the third: Did the Colonel know the conspiracy followed the Diamond; and has he purposely left a legacy of trouble and danger to his sister, through the innocent medium of his sister’s child?
-THAT is what I am driving at, Betteredge.
+Question the third: Did the Colonel know the conspiracy followed the Diamond; and has he purposely left a legacy of trouble and danger to his sister, through the innocent medium of his sister’s child? _That_ is what I am driving at, Betteredge.
 Don’t let me frighten you.”

-It was all very well to say that, but he HAD frightened me.
+It was all very well to say that, but he _Had_ frightened me.

 If he was right, here was our quiet English house suddenly invaded by a devilish Indian Diamond–bringing after it a conspiracy of living rogues,